Introduction To Paganism

 • Religious choice - Eclectic practices welcomed

-• Inclusive - paganism is open to all races, genders, and sexual orientations
+• Inclusive - paganism is open to all races, ethnicities, and sexual orientations

 Types of Pagans